TomislavMatas/EZAsesAutoType/doc/EZAsesAutoType-UserManual.md

   of current "hour".
 For example when entered at 9am:
   "30" --> "09:30"

-* Any entry consisting of three or four digits without the seperator ":" will be treated as a time entry in the form of "hhmm".
+* Any entry consisting of three or four digits without the separator ":" will be treated as a time entry in the form of "hhmm".
 For example:
    "700" --> "07:00"
   "1600" --> "16:00"